sergibarroso/wireguard-vpn-setup/README.md

 At this point, you should be able to do ping the server from the client and through your new VPN.

-Nonetheless, still work to do, as WireGuard just creates a network interface that connects to the end point but in order to have a full VPN solution we need to set NanoPI to act as a gateway for all our network connections.

-!!
-TIP: In case we do changes in the WireGuard config and we want to apply them without interrupting the actual connection, run: `wg syncconf wg0 <(wg-quick strip wg0)`
+`TIP`: In case we do changes in the WireGuard config and we want to apply them without interrupting the actual connection, run: `wg syncconf wg0 <(wg-quick strip wg0)`

 ## Dynamic DNS